wishonia/wishonia/public/docs/organization/prize.md

 description: >-
   Contribute to the future of wish fulfillment with Wishonia!
-Discover how developers, designers, project managers, and community managers can help build this innovative virtual world, and learn about our daily $100 prize for the best pull request.
+Discover how developers, designers, project managers, and community managers can help build this virtual world, and learn about our daily $100 prize for the best pull request.
 Join us today!
 ---